radrow/ddtrace/EVALUATION.md

 ### Reproducing the plots in *Figures 15 and 16*

-To reproduce *Figures 15 and 16* in the paper, please run the following command.
+To reproduce *Figures 15 and 16* in the paper, please delete the `output` folder (if present) and run the following command.

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh
 ```

-**Note:** the command above takes about **one hour** to complete on a computer with Intel Core i7-1185G7 (8 CPU cores) and **32GB of RAM**, running Fedora 42.
+**Note:** the command above takes about **one hour** to complete on a computer with Intel Core i7-1185G7 (8 CPU cores), **32GB of RAM**, running Fedora 42.
+The command generates detailed statistics from every experiment, which may take up to 20GB of disc space in total.
 This is what we used to obtain the results in the paper.
 If the command crashes and displays `/app/bench.sh: line 30: 1193 Killed "$@"` anywhere in the output, it means that the program has likely run out of memory.
 If that happens, delete the `output` folder and try the smaller variant described below.

 For a less resource-intensive variant (which may less accurately align to the results in the paper), you can run the following command instead: it takes about